Ford Kansas City Assembly Plant: History

-The Missouri state government had been anticipating changes at the plant.
-In 2010 the state passed the Missouri Manufacturing Jobs Act providing tax incentives for companies that invest in plants in the state by allowing them to keep employee withholding taxes.
+The Government of Missouri had been anticipating changes at the plant.
+In 2010, the state passed the Missouri Manufacturing Jobs Act providing tax incentives for companies that invest in plants in the state by allowing them to keep employee withholding taxes.
 While the bill would benefit all industrial businesses it was specifically targeting the plant and was introduced by Missouri State Representative Jerry Nolte, whose district includes the plant.
-Ford could save US$150 million over ten years if it invests in the plant.
+The bill could enable Ford to save $150 million across ten years by investing in the plant.
 The bill had been the subject of a filibuster by Missouri State Senator Chuck Purgason who objected to the favoritism extended to Ford and read aloud sections of Allan W. Eckert's The Frontiersman into the record.